 The FVDR SMEs wish to acknowledge the time and expertise of the wāhine Māori who attended this hui and shared their invaluable insights in this space.
-Those listed below consented to being named, but we also wish to acknowledge those who participated and whose consent was unable to be confirmed.
+This includes those who participated but whose individual consent was unable to be gained.